Flathead Valley Farmers Markets 2026

 Kalispell Farmers Market

 The big one.
 One of the longest-running markets in Montana, now in its 52nd year, running for 25 Saturdays rain or shine.
 Some vendors have been here for over three decades.
 Produce, meat, eggs, native plants, soaps, pottery, paintings, baked goods, the works.
 Get there before 10 a.m.
+One heads up: this is the only market in the valley where animals aren't allowed, registered service dogs excepted, and you can't leave them waiting in the car either, on or off the college property.
+Leave the pup at home for this one.

 Lakeside Farmers Market